a14en9/Remote-Sensing-Image-Classification/README.md

   f = tf.where(tf.is_inf(f), tf.zeros_like(f), f)
 ```

+### To Do

-### Experimental hyperparameters and more details are coming soon!
+Experimental hyperparameters and more details are coming soon!

 ## Acknowledgements